History of the Quakers: Nineteenth century

-Prison reform was another concern of Quakers at that time.
+Quakers continued to actively promote reforms and equal rights during the 19th century.
+Prison reform was a concern of Quakers at that time.
 Elizabeth Fry and her brother Joseph John Gurney campaigned for more humane treatment of prisoners and for the abolition of the death penalty.
 They played a key role in forming the Association for the Improvement of the Female Prisoners in Newgate, which managed to better the living conditions of woman and children held at the prison.
 Their work raised concerns about the prison system as a whole, so that they were a factor behind Parliament eventually passing legislation to improve conditions further and decrease the number of capital crimes.

 In the early days of the Society of Friends, Quakers were not allowed to get an advanced education.
 Eventually some did get opportunities to go to university and beyond, which meant that more and more Quakers could enter the various fields of science.
 Thomas Young an English Quaker, did experiments with optics, contributing much to the wave theory of light.
 He also discovered how the lens in the eye works and described astigmatism and formulated an hypothesis about the perception of color.
 Young was also involved in translating the Rosetta Stone.
 He translated the demotic text and began the process of understanding the hieroglyphics.
 Maria Mitchell was an astronomer who discovered a comet.
 She was also active in the abolition movement and the women's suffrage movement.
 Joseph Lister promoted the use of sterile techniques in medicine, based on Pasteur's work on germs.
 Thomas Hodgkin was a pathologist who made major breakthroughs in the field of anatomy.
 He was the first doctor to describe the type of lymphoma named after him.
 An historian, he was also active in the movement to abolish slavery and to protect aboriginal people.
 John Dalton formulated the atomic theory of matter, among other scientific achievements.

-Quakers were not apt to participate publicly in the arts.
-For many Quakers these things violated their commitment to simplicity and were thought too "worldly".
-Some Quakers, however, are noted today for their creative work.
-John Greenleaf Whittier was an editor and a poet in the United States.
-Among his works were some poems involving Quaker history and hymns expressing his Quaker theology.
-He also worked in the abolition movement.
-Edward Hicks painted religious and historical paintings in the naive style and Francis Frith was a British photographer, whose catalogue ran to many thousands of topographical views.